NEW HAMPSHIRE PICKS UP 4-4 TIE AT COLORADO COLLEGE

-Sophomore forward Casey Thrush scored two goals for the Wildcats
+Sophomore forward Casey Thrush nets two goals for Wildcats

 COLORADO SPRINGS, Colo. - Casey Thrush (Easton, Md.) scored a pair of goals to lift the third-ranked University of New Hampshire men's hockey team to Friday night's 4-4 overtime tie with No. 14 Colorado College in a non-conference tilt at World Arena.

 UNH, which is now 4-0-1 in the last five games, moves to 8-1-2 overall.
 Colorado College is now 7-5-1.
 The Wildcats are 7-0-1 in the last eight games with CC and are 10-1-1 over the last 12 games with the Tigers.

 The Wildcats scored the game's first four goals in just over 30 minutes of play.
 The Tigers stormed back with the game's final four goals.